 - The main office staff assigns students to a BASEtime each Friday (for the next week), based on grades (priority to D's & F's in core area classes) and teacher recommendations.
 These location assignments are posted on a shared google spreadsheet for teachers and students to see.
-During homeroom before school, each Monday the homeroom teacher will direct students to check the BASEtime Assignment Spreadsheet to see where they will be reporting for the week. - Students are assigned to the same BASEtime for the entire week.
-However, a teacher can move a student into their BASEtime if they need to see the student. - Students must report to & stay at their assigned BASEtime location for the entire 8th period BASEtime. - Students can bring their coats and backpack with them to BASEtime and are dismissed from there. - The first criteria for BASEtime assignment (regardless of GPA), is that if a student is getting a D or an F in any class that is where they are assigned core area classes take precedence.
+Before school, each Monday the students will need to check the BASEtime Assignment Spreadsheet to see where they will be reporting for the week. - Students are assigned to the same BASEtime for the entire week.
+However, a teacher can move a student into their BASEtime if they need to see the student. - If a student does not go to their assigned BASEtime they will serve a detention or have their Level 1 privileges revoked for a week. - Students can bring their coats and backpack with them to BASEtime and are dismissed from there. - If a student is moved to a new location other than their assigned BASEtime location the BASEtime teacher must notify the office or highlight the student's name in bright green and type their name and date after the student's name. - The first criteria for BASEtime assignment (regardless of GPA), is that if a student is getting a D or an F in any class that is where they are assigned - core area classes take precedence.